-"Drawing from my super heavily injected academic background brimming with in-depth encyclopedic and intellectual knowledge, information and data, all garnered from comic books of course!!!"
+"Drawing from my super heavily injected academic background brimming with in-depth encyclopedic and intellectual knowledge of information and data --- all garnered from comic books of course!!!"

 In well over a half a dozen places in my works scattered throughout the web I mention my aforementioned above comic book connection in relation to Terry and the Pirates.
 Generally speaking, almost any time I bring up Terry and the Pirates it is typically made in order to reference to or to draw an analogy to, whatever I am writing about and the exotic-like underbelly-type milieu, real or not, that exemplified the Asian atmosphere Terry and his companions, pirates or otherwise, operated in.
 I have always carried a certain fondness for that type of milieu and because of that fondness have been drawn to such odd-ball fictional characters and stories such as Dan Duryea in China Smith and of course Terry and the Pirates as well as real life places like Rangoon, Burma; Bangkok, Thailand; and Chiang Mai.